Who doesn’t love a freebie? We know we do!

 More specifically, in this post, we focus on FREE digital texts (some of them printable and some not) to help get you started.

-So, what about FREE decodable texts?
+So, what about FREE decodable texts and books?

 Once you start looking, you might be surprised at how many FREE decodable texts are out there.
 Some of them – in our opinion – are high-quality.
 And some of them are just not so great.
 Of course, in the end, every teacher of children who are beginning decoders needs to learn to be discerning.
 (In case you missed it, our PART 3 and PART 4 in this series were all about evaluating the quality of decodable texts.)